tier4/drs-docs/docs/calibration/index.md

 ### For DRS components (runtime docker container)

 The calibration process requires some components of the DRS package.
-So in order to install & run the DRS components, execute the below script.
+Those components are available in the runtime docker container launched by the below command.

 ```shell
 ./data_recording_system/docker/runtime/run.sh bash